Skip to main content

 Example 3

-State X purchased voting machines ten years ago using HAVA funds and pays the annual maintenance fee using state funds.
+State X purchased voting machines 10 years ago using HAVA funds and pays the annual maintenance fee using state funds.
 State X decides to phase out the old machines and to purchase new machines and pay for their annual maintenance using HAVA funds.

 State X’s purchase is an improvement to current voting systems, therefore HAVA funds have been effectively used to supplement State X’s existing program.